Responsible Gold

 Non-executive Director

-Vits has both multi-product (diamonds, gold and platinum) and multinational exposure with a deep understanding of all facets of the mining business.
-Vits joined Rand Refinery in May 2021 as a non-executive director and a permanent member of the Social and Ethics Committee
+Mr Maharaj is currently senior vice-president of technical at AngloGold Ashanti and has both multi-product (diamonds, gold and platinum) and multinational exposure with a deep understanding of all facets of the mining business.
+Mr Maharaj joined Rand Refinery in May 2021 as a non-executive director and is a member of the SEC.

 Non-executive Director